lxnt/rendumper/README.rst

 Building modules has not been tested, probably needs additional support in CMakeLists.
 Will require python in path.

-FG_DUMPER and lwapi codegen was not tested.
+FG_DUMPER and lwapi codegen were not tested.
 Will require python in path.

 Building dependencies - SDL2 and SDL_pnglite - was not tested.